BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Private key in cloud storage increases risk of malicious third party access
 - User needs to trust their OS and cloud storage provider
 - Unless the backup includes the recovery phrase users will not be able to export their wallet to another product

-### How it works
-First the application generates a wallet with a keypair.
-Then, the key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.

-With most implementations so far, the location will be the keychain or a user-specific key-value-store on a mobile device that is also backed up by the OS provider.
-The most common would be iOS (iCloud) and Android (Google Drive) which both have secure data storage that is backed up and synced between a user's devices.

-This makes the backup accessible by the user on a new device, should they lose the original, but only accessible by someone that can log into the user’s Apple or Google account.

 ### Best practice